sharvas/push_swap/README.md

 ## algorithm
 The developed algorithm is straightforward.
 For the stack of less than 100 numbers, stack is devided into three parts according to the value, 1/3 are the largest numbers, then 2/3 are the middle numbers and the last third are the smallest numbers.
 We start by going through the whole stack and pushing to **b** the largest third.
 Then we look for min and max in b and push to **a** the least "expensive" one.
-This way in **a** top and bottom are sorted, so we rotate to unsorted part and
+This way in **a** top and bottom are sorted, so we rotate to unsorted part and push to **b** the next third and then repeat the same with the last part.

 ![algorith](https://github.com/sharvas/push_swap/raw/master/images/ps_vis_2.gif)
 Created with [this visualiser](https://github.com/o-reo/push_swap_visualizer).

+For the stack of over 100 numbers we devide the stack into 5 parts and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDE1NDA4OTAsMjQ2ODk0MTExLC0zMD
+eyJoaXN0b3J5IjpbLTE0Njg4MTAzODQsMjQ2ODk0MTExLC0zMD
 M2MDk4NTgsOTMxMTIxNzc2LC03NDgwMTM3ODEsNjA3MjgxNzA1
 XX0=
 -->